MicrosoftDocs/power-platform/power-platform/developer/visual-studio-create-canvas-app.md

 ---
-title: "Create a Canvas App front end for your ASP.NET web API (Preview)"
+title: "Create a canvas app front end for your ASP.NET web API (preview)"
 description: "Learn how to use the Power Platform connected service integration with Visual Studio to create a canvas Power App for your ASP.NET web API"
 author: marcelbf
 ms.subservice: developer